Thin Client API Reference

 StartResendingEncryptedMessage to actually perform the read.

 Does not cause network traffic.
-Does not store state in the daemon.

 &self,